-Q: What’s the best way for a stepparent to form strong bonds with a stepchild?
+What’s the best way for a stepparent to form strong bonds with a stepchild?
 I recently married a wonderful man.
-He’s kind, but firm, with my three children.
+He’s kind but firm, with my three children.
 Unfortunately, my preschool-age son has had a hard time warming up to him.

-A: Try to view the situation through your pre-schooler’s eyes.
+Answer: Try to view the situation through your preschooler’s eyes.
 A new man has suddenly moved in, taking up a lot of his mother’s time and attention that once belonged to him.
 To make things worse, she’s actually been seen kissing and hugging this guy – yuk!
 And to top it all off, he’s now telling him what to do and punishing him when he misbehaves.

 The problem can be even more challenging if there hasn’t been consistency in setting limits with your children.
 It’s not uncommon for tired and busy single mums to be somewhat lenient with inappropriate behaviour.
 If your new husband is a firm disciplinarian, your son probably isn’t going to like it.